 Haas’ connections across the state stem from his role as the All-State Chair for the Indiana High School Golf Coaches Association.

 “I’ve got inroads to coaches of all the top programs in the state,” he said.
 “Developing those relationships with the head coaches and programs will serve as a great recruiting tool.”

 Haas’ diverse coaching background also includes varsity head coaching stints with Hammond girls basketball (2006-2007), Hebron girls basketball (2004-2006), Hammond cross country (2006-2008), Hebron cross country (2005-2006), Calumet cross country (2003-2004) and Hammond softball (2006-2008).
 He has also served as an assistant coach in basketball, volleyball and track and field.

-Haas, who becomes the third head coach in program history, teaches math for Crown Point Community Schools and is in his 17th year as an educator.
+Haas, who is the third head coach in program history, works for Houghton Harcourt Mifflin as a Professional Learning Consultant.
 He graduated from Plymouth State College in Plymouth, N.H. in 2000 with a degree in childhood studies.